At a glance

 Tartar is an advanced form of plaque that hardens and forms yellow deposits on teeth.
 Tartar can’t be removed with brushing and requires a dentist or hygienist to scale it from the teeth and below the gum line.

-Because coconut oil pulling helps eliminate plaque-causing bacteria, it may prevent plaque formation and reduce the risk of tartar and associated dental problems.
+Because coconut oil pulling helps eliminate plaque-causing bacteria, it may prevent plaque formation, reduce the risk of tartar, and contribute to healthier-looking, whiter teeth.

 2. May improve bad breath

-Halitosis, or chronic bad breath, is an often debilitating condition caused by sulfur-producing bacteria on the tongue, throat, or teeth in the form of plaque.
+Halitosis, or chronic bad breath, is typically caused by sulfur-producing bacteria on the tongue, throat, or teeth in the form of plaque.

 Research shows that coconut oil pulling is as effective at improving bad breath as chlorhexidine, an antiseptic agent commonly used in various mouthwashes.

-Due to its lauric acid content, oil pulling with coconut oil may reduce the risk of periodontal diseases such as gingivitis.
+Due to its lauric acid content, oil pulling with coconut oil may reduce the risk of periodontal diseases such as gingivitis, promoting overall oral and dental health.

 Gingivitis is characterized by gum inflammation, mouth sores, bleeding gums, tooth sensitivity, and other symptoms.
 It’s caused by bacterial infections linked to plaque and tartar buildup on the teeth and around the gums.